BambiPK/mydata_portfolio/Japan  Visitor/readme.md

 Because I like Japan So much, So I took Japan Visitor Dataset from Kaggle.

 ## Function method I use in this project :arrow_down:
+- WHERE
+- GROUP BY
+- AGGREGATE FUNCTION
+- WINDOWS FUNCTION (OVER (ORDER BY..)
+- SUBQUERIES